Kidnapped California family, including baby, found dead

-Authorities earlier said the four were taken by a convicted robber who tried to kill himself a day after the kidnappings.
-The kidnapper made no ransom demands but the sheriff has said he believes it was a financially motivated crime.
+Authorities said they were taken by a convicted robber who tried to kill himself a day after the kidnappings.

+“There’s no words right now to describe the anger I feel and the senselessness of this incident,” Warnke said.
+“I said it earlier: There’s a special place in hell for this guy.”

+Investigators, including crime lab technicians from the California Department of Justice, would be processing the crime scene through the night, Warnke said.
+He didn't immediately supply other details.

 Family members said nothing was stolen from the trucking company but that their relatives were all wearing jewelry.
-Merced County Sheriff Vern Warnke said that after the kidnappings, an ATM card belonging to one of the victims was used in Atwater, a city about 9 miles (14 kilometers) north of Merced.
+Warnke had said that after the kidnappings, an ATM card belonging to one of the victims was used in Atwater, about 9 miles (14 kilometers) north of Merced.

 “Please help us out, come forward, so my family comes home safe,” Sukhdeep Singh, a brother of the victims, said, his voice breaking.